Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Medical Treatment

-• Referral to physician for additional supports
+• Referral to physician (when needed)

-• Medication
+• Assess for Medication

 Pink Path